- All Topics

-In an editorial published in Machinery Lubrication magazine’s September - October 2002 issue,1 I mentioned that in the world of reliability, risk can be defined as the probability of failure multiplied by the consequence(s) of failure.
+In a past article,1 I mentioned that in the world of reliability, risk can be defined as the probability of failure multiplied by the consequence(s) of failure.
 This simple definition should be a reliability team’s most important daily metric.
 In this editorial, a two-dimensional matrix is proposed that serves as a real-time moving picture of the health of plant assets (Figure 1).

 I don’t manage an in-plant machinery reliability team at Noria (we have no machines), but if I did, I would want to see this matrix at the beginning and end of each day.
 I would want it to serve as my reliability command post in planning and scheduling maintenance work orders and related activities.